 Dogs are creatures of habit, so if the anxiety is caused by a change in your routine or environment, there usually isn’t much you can do to fix the issue, but you can work with your puppy and help them cope with it.

 For example, when a new person has entered your home or when you have just moved to a new place, your aim should be to observe and if necessary help your pet become comfortable around new people or new places.

 Sometimes, dogs don’t have to be too obsessive with licking in order to bother you with this practice, so you can try using the most basic obedience training commands to show them that you are not happy with this behavior.

-Once your dog realizes that their licking is not pleasing to you they may stop, or at least avoid doing it too often.
+Once your puppy realizes that their licking is not pleasing to you they may stop, or at least avoid doing it too often.

 Licking comes very naturally to many dogs as it’s part of their instinctive behavior, so just try to be patient.
 Normally, licking will turn into an obsessive behavior only if dog owners let that happen, so if you do want it to stop, you will need to nip it in the bud when they first develop the habit.

-You probably already know this: the old wives’ tale that a dog’s mouth is very clean and can help you fight bacteria is definitely false.
+You probably already know this: the old wives’ tale that a puppies mouth is very clean and can help you fight bacteria is definitely false.

-Whether your dog is licking to show affection or because they have doggy OCD, there are ways that you can help them stop.
+Whether your puppy is licking to show affection or because they have doggy OCD, there are ways that you can help them stop.

 Remember that your dog is eager to please you and they may not be licking you just for the fun of it.
 Breaking your dog’s licking habit may be frustrating, but it can be done and sometimes even must be done.